verbal-autopsy-software/openva_pipeline/docs/setup.md

     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. [Python packages](https://pypi.org/) & updates
-    - installation for Ubuntu 16.04: Python is pre-installed, but additional packages and modules are needed, which can
+    - installation for Ubuntu 20.04: Python 3.8 is pre-installed, but additional packages and modules are needed, which can
-      be installed with the following commands at a terminal:
+      be installed with the following command at a terminal:

         ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.bash}
         $ pip3 install --upgrade pip --user
-        $ hash -d pip3
         $ pip3 install --upgrade setuptools --user
-        $ pip3 install requests pysqlcipher3 --user
+        $ pip3 install openva-pipeline --user
         ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

         Note: the first command: `pip3 install --upgrade pip --user` will produce a warning message: